BrianRusk/BrianVRuskWebsite2021/content/publication/journal-article/OpportunitiesForInteraction.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *International Review of Applied Linguistics in Language Teaching*."
+publication = "In *International Review of Applied Linguistics in Language Teaching*"
 # publication_short = "In *ARAL*"

 # Abstract and optional shortened version.